drupol/not-a-number.io/_posts/dev/2018-10-30-how-to-use-the-php-traits.md

 But obviously, PHP is not concerned by this.

-Introduced in PHP 5.4, traits is a way to solve this.
+Introduced in PHP 5.4, using traits is a way to solve this.
 Basically, it allows developers to reuse horizontally the same code across independent and different classes hierarchies.

 It seems to be an amazing discovery, but it's nothing new, this concept is used in languages like Scala and Perl.